Kholid060/alt./apps/docs/src/content/docs/reference/Extension API/command.md

 title: command
 ---

 Launch or update the extension command.
-The extension must have the `command` permission to use this API.

 ## Functions